yomura/objspacecdn/readme.txt

 I would personally suggest checking the following:

-* Copy files to DreamSpeed as they are uploaded to the Media Library
+* Copy files to ObjSpaceCDN as they are uploaded to the Media Library
-* Point file URLs to DreamSpeed/DNS Alias for files that have been copied to S3
+* Point file URLs to ObjSpaceCDN/DNS Alias for files that have been copied to S3
 * Serve files from dream.io

 This will be the fastest